How To: Select a Business Credit Card

 • Total Household Income

-When first researching different credit cards for your business, it’s easy to get confused by the way the terms “credit card” and “charge card” are used seemingly interchangeably throughout literature on the Internet.
-There are distinct differences that you should be mindful of when paying for expenses with these two types of cards.
+When researching different cards for your business, you can easily get confused by the way the terms “credit card” and “charge card” are used seemingly interchangeably.
+There are distinct differences between the card types:

 • Card balance is charged a fixed or variable interest rate (APR)